Tag Archive for: Best Practices SEO

 I reported on Ann Gynn’s CMI article about how and when a contrarian marketing strategy can perform well.
 It featured a Philadelphia jeweler whose tagline is “I Hate Steven Singer” and uses the phrase in its URL.
 Its advertising and website content, one reviewer wrote, stresses the quality of their jewelry and put down the competition.
 Since then, the content has taken the hate vibe down several steps.

-I visited the website on July 5, 2023 and the only negativity on the homepage was in the popup to “Join the Haters” and get Steven’s newsletter, and a top menu link that didn’t work.
+When I visited the website, and the only negativity on the homepage was in the popup to “Join the Haters” and get Steven’s newsletter, and a top menu link that didn’t work.
 The content was exactly what I’d expect from a jeweler who sells diamonds – soft-focus photos of diamond engagement rings and earrings and wedding bands.
 The headers read “GUARANTEED YES!” and their brand is “Ready for Love.”

 At some point, a content box labeled “Why Hate Steven” dropped down where I was reading.
 I clicked on it and was taken to an About page that didn’t give me a reason to hate the guy; in fact, I liked his backstory.

 The hate campaign just seems illogical to me.
-As I wrote back in April, proceed with caution when you take a negative content strategy.
+Proceed with caution when you take a negative content strategy.

 colorful ribbons flowing through a smartphone